Add an NSX Edge internal or uplink interface as a virtual server.

-- Check Enable Virtual Server to make this virtual server available for use.
+- Enable the virtual server to make this virtual server available for use.

-- (Optional) : Check Enable Acceleration for the NSX Edge load balancer to use the faster L4 load balancer engine rather than L7 load balancer engine.
+- (Optional) Enable acceleration for the load balancer to use the faster L4 load balancer engine rather than L7 load balancer engine.

-If a virtual server configuration such as application rules, HTTP type, or cookie persistence, is using the L7 load balancer engine, then the L7 load balancer engine is used regardless of whether acceleration is enabled.
+If a virtual server configuration, such as application rules, HTTP type, or cookie persistence, is using the L7 load balancer engine, the L7 load balancer engine is used regardless of whether acceleration is enabled.
 Acceleration must be selected under Global Configuration.

-You can use the show service load balancer virt CLI command to confirm the load balancer engine in use.
+You can use the show service loadbalancer virtual CLI command to confirm the load balancer engine in use.

 - Select the application profile to be associated with the virtual server.

 You can associate only an application profile with the same protocol as the virtual server that you are adding.
 The services supported by the selected pool appear.